Things to Do in South Carolina

 More Things to Do in South Carolina

-For an evocative glimpse into antebellum plantation life in South Carolina, visit the Aiken-Rhett House in Charleston.
-The only surviving urban plantation, the 1818 townhouse complex has changed little since it was expanded in 1858.
-The rooms are decorated with the fine art and furnishings purchased by the owners more than 150 years ago.
+Charleston’s historic Aiken-Rhett House offers a rare glimpse into antebellum plantation life in South Carolina.
+The only surviving urban plantation, the 1818 townhouse complex remains largely intact, its rooms decorated with original wallpaper, fine art, and antique furnishings purchased by the owners more than 150 years ago.

 - Things to do in Charleston